KRnils/RPSLS/TESTING.md

 [JSHint](https://jshint.com/) was used to test the JavaScript.

 * There were two warnings generated after ES6 features were set to allowed.
 These referred to:
   * Risk of confusing semantics due to functions declared within loops referencing outer scoped variables.
-This is caused by the
+This is caused by the event listener for the action cards.
+Since it's only a warning it will be left as is, but there should be possible to improve.
   * "'async functions' is only available in ES8", ES8 and async functions are widely adopted by browsers so this is not a big issue, but the site will not work for browser without support for ES8.

 ### Lighthouse